The Great Gatsby (1949 film): Plot

-In 1948, a middle-aged Nick Carraway is happily married to ex-flapper Jordan Baker, and the couple visit the grave of their deceased acquaintance Jay Gatsby.
+In 1948, a middle-aged Nick Carraway is happily married to ex-flapper Jordan Baker, and the couple visits the grave of their deceased acquaintance Jay Gatsby.
 Carraway sermonizes that he did not approve of Gatsby's sinful life, and he quotes the Book of Proverbs to condemn Gatsby's actions as wicked: "There is a way which seemeth right unto a man, but the end thereof are the ways of death."

 A flashback occurs to 1928 during the period of Prohibition in the United States.
 After killing two rival gangsters in a street shootout, bootlegger Jay Gatsby purchases a Long Island Sound estate in order to host wild parties.
 He persuades Daisy's friend Jordan Baker to arrange a private meeting with Daisy in exchange for his Duesenberg roadster.
 Gatsby and Daisy had been in love during World War I. Daisy begged Gatsby to marry her, but Gatsby insisted they wait until he made a fortune.

 Now a powerful gangster reigning over "a dark empire," Gatsby yearns to reunite with Daisy, but she is married to the far wealthier Tom Buchanan.
 Despite her marriage, Daisy is discontented.
 She is aware of her husband's dalliance with Myrtle Wilson, the wife of gas station owner George Wilson.
 Daisy appears to be receptive to Gatsby's romantic overtures.
 Together with Jordan Baker and Nick, they spend time in the city.
 Later, while driving Gatsby's car, Daisy accidentally strikes Myrtle in the street.

 Returning home, Daisy confesses to Tom, Nick, and Jordan that she killed Myrtle.
 Tom, Daisy, and Jordan plot to blame Gatsby for Myrtle's death, but Nick objects and leaves.
 Gatsby overhears this discussion while standing unseen on the veranda.
 Wilson suspects that Tom killed Myrtle, and he confronts Tom at his home.
 Tom refuses to reveal Gatsby's name, and Wilson leaves.
-Tom tries to call Gatsby in order to warn him that his life is in danger, but Gatsby does not answer the telephone.
-While talking to Nick at his mansion's pool, Gatsby renounces his sinful life, moments before Wilson shoots him.
+Tom tries to call Gatsby to warn him that his life is in danger, but Gatsby does not answer the telephone.
+While talking to Nick at his mansion's pool, Gatsby renounces his sinful life moments before Wilson shoots him.
 Only Nick and Jordan attend Gatsby's funeral.
-The couple decide to marry and depart for the Midwest.
+The couple decides to marry and depart for the Midwest.